 The Botanical Dry Room is the part of the Bombay Sapphire distillery tour that differentiates it from other distillery tours we have taken.
 Participating in an interactive exercise of smelling botanicals to determine our personal flavor profiles, we totally got into sniffing familiar scents like coriander, lemon peel and juniper as well more exotic scents like licorice root and grains of paradise.

-Tour Tip: Wear proper shoes for the tour, as people with open toed shoes and/or high heels are not allowed into the Dakin Still House.
-Also, be prepared to temporarily abandon cameras, smart phones and fitbits during the distillery tour.
+Wear proper shoes for the tour, as people with open-toed shoes and/or high heels are not allowed into the Dakin Still House.
+Also, be prepared to temporarily abandon cameras, smartphones and fitbits during the distillery tour.
 Don’t worry – you will get the electronics back upon leaving the two-story room.

 The Bombay Sapphire Distillery is located at Laverstoke Mill, London Road, Whitchurch RG28 7NR, United Kingdom.

-Where to Stay and Eat after the Bombay Sapphire Distillery Tour
+Where To Stay And Eat After A Bombay Sapphire Distillery Tour

 We recommend staying in the New Forest in conjunction with a visit to Bombay Sapphire.
 Less than an hour away, the New Forest is a great area to stay and dine in conjunction with a visit to the Bombay Sapphire Distillery.